 (M.F.A. ’10), Managing Director of Ping Chong + Company.
 Previously held management positions at The Civilians, Boston Chinatown Neighborhood Center, Leveraging Investments in Creativity, and New England Foundation for the Arts.

-Managing Director of the Berkeley Repertory Theatre and Lecturer in Theater Management at Yale School of Drama.
+Managing Director of the Berkeley Repertory Theatre and Lecturer in Theater Management at David Geffen School of Drama at Yale.
 Previously she served as President of the League of Resident Theatres and held management positions at The Guthrie Theater, Milwaukee Repertory Theatre, Northlight Theater, and People’s Light and Theater Company.

-(M.F.A. ’72), Founder and Creative Consultant at ArtsEmerson and Lecturer in Theater Management at Yale School of Drama.
+(M.F.A. ’72), Founder and Creative Consultant at ArtsEmerson and Lecturer in Theater Management at David Geffen School of Drama at Yale.
 Previously held management positions at ArtsEmerson, American Repertory Theatre and Yale Repertory Theatre.

 David J. Roberts